run-ai/runai/runai/reporter/README.md

 import runai.reporter
 ```

-If you are using Keras, you may also want to import the following command for auto-logging:
+If you are using Keras, use the following command instead:

 ```
 import runai.reporter.keras